aman050504/DQN-Based-Reinforcement-Learning-for-Tic-Tac-Toe-/README.md

-# Shallow Q-Network for Tic-Tac-Toe
+# Deep Q-Network for Tic-Tac-Toe

-This project implements a **Shallow Q-Network (SQN)** for playing the classic game **Tic-Tac-Toe** using **Reinforcement Learning (RL)**.
+This project implements a **Deep Q-Network (DQN)** for playing the classic game **Tic-Tac-Toe** using **Reinforcement Learning (RL)**.
 The agent learns optimal strategies through trial and error by interacting with the game environment and adjusting its behavior based on rewards.

 ## Table of Contents
 - [Project Overview](#project-overview)